First siege of Anandpur: Day two

-Next day Ajmer Chand launched a firerce attack on Fatehgarh with a do-or-die mentality.
+Next day, Ajmer Chand launched a fierce attack on Fatehgarh with a do-or-die mentality.
 Fatehghar was still in construction with one of its walls only being half made.
 Bhagwan SIngh was one of the commanders of the fort.
-A five hour battle ensued where many soldiers on both sides died.
+A five-hour battle ensued where many soldiers on both sides died.
 Bhagwan Singh died in this battle.

 Other attacks ensued all throughout the day.
 Ajit Singh launched a counterattack in the afternoon.
-Thousands of Sikhs joined this counterattack.
-Ajit Singh's horse was killed, but he countinued to fight.
+More than 500 Sikhs joined this counterattack.
+Ajit Singh's horse was killed, but he continued to fight.
 The troops of the alliance began to retreat, but Raja Kesari Chand managed to rally his troops and they stood their ground.
-Following this the alliance of the Rajas, Gujars, and Ranghars decided to wait out the Sikh.
+Following this, the alliance of the Rajas, Gujars, and Ranghars decided to wait out the Sikh.